tanyaclement/cpcda18.github.io/week-08.md

 <!--
+Look at Python cookbook chapter 6 in week 8 files on Canvas.

 Click `Create Project`, then `Choose Files` and choose `V_and_A_ivory.csv`.
 Click `Next`.
 In the following window, click `Create Project` in the upper right corner.

 At the top of the “place” column, click the dropdown button and choose “Text Facet.”
 A list of places will appear in the left column.
 Click “Paris” to display only works created there.